Information for service dog owners, businesses, landlords, and the general public

 Always at Work

-While at a movie or play with their handler, a service dog can takes a little break from working, but don’t be fooled.
+While at a movie or play with their handler, a service dog may take a little break from working, but don’t be fooled.
 They’re still keeping one eye open and their ears alert in case they are needed!

 Questions?